 Every crime should be reported to law enforcement officials as soon as possible.
 This is the most effective way to ensure the well-being of the campus community.
-If this is not possible for some reason, the crime should be reported to one of the following: Vice Chancellor for Finance and Administration or to a faculty or staff member that an individual student is comfortable talking to about the crime.
+If this is not possible for some reason, the crime should be reported to one of the following: Executive Director of Facilities and Auxiliary Services, the Vice Chancellor for Student Affairs, or to a faculty or staff member that an individual student is comfortable talking to about the crime.

 Confidential Crime Reporting is an essential, if not preferred, method of reporting.
-The preferred and primary points of crime reporting should be to the City of Batesville Police Department and the Office of the Vice Chancellor for Finance and Administration.
+The preferred and primary points of crime reporting should be to the City of Batesville Police Department and the Office of the Executive Director of Facilities and Auxiliary Services.
 If you are the victim of a crime and do not want to pursue action within the College discipline system or the criminal justice system, you may still want to consider making a confidential report.
-If you choose to file a confidential report through the Vice Chancellor for Finance and Administration, with your permission, the Vice Chancellor can file a report on the details of the incident without revealing your identity.
+If you choose to file a confidential report through the Executive Director of Facilities and Auxiliary Services or Vice Chancellor for Student Affairs, with your permission, the Executive Director or Vice Chancellor can file a report on the details of the incident without revealing your identity.
 The purpose of a confidential report is to comply with your wish to keep the matter confidential, while taking steps to ensure the future safety of yourself and others.
-With such information, the College can keep an accurate record of the number of incidents involving students, employees and visitors; determine where there is a pattern of crime with regard to a particular location, method, or assailant; and alert the campus community to potential danger.
+With such information, the College can keep an accurate record of the number of incidents involving students, employees, and visitors; determine where there is a pattern of crime with regard to a particular location, method, or assailant; and alert the campus community to potential danger.
 Reports filed in this manner are counted and disclosed in the annual crime statistics for the institution.
 It is the policy of the College to encourage the reporting of crimes even if the victim does not wish to file a complaint.
-The Vice Chancellor for Finance and Administration is responsible for collecting, reporting, and disseminating the annual crime statistics from the local law enforcement agencies and Campus Security Authorities for inclusion in the Annual Crime Report.
+The Executive Director of Facilities and Auxiliary Services is responsible for collecting, reporting, and disseminating the annual crime statistics from the local law enforcement agencies and Campus Security Authorities for inclusion in the Annual Crime Report.